Azjinsol/PRoject-Mising-Money-Matters/README.md

 # Project-Missing-Money-Matters (SQL Project Challenges )
-I am referencing from SQL Essential Training by Walter Shields from LinkedLearning.
+I am doing SQL projects which is referencing from SQL Essential Training by Walter Shields from LinkedLearning.